Duncan Jones: Personal life

-Jones became engaged to photographer Rodene Ronquillo on 28 June 2012.
+Jones became engaged to photographer Rodene Ronquillo (b.
+1981) on 28 June 2012.
 They married on 6 November 2012.
 On the same day, Ronquillo was diagnosed with breast cancer.
 The couple have campaigned for the awareness for the disease and for early diagnosis.
 On 10 July 2016, Ronquillo gave birth to their first child, a son.
 On 1 October 2017, Jones announced that he and Ronquillo were expecting a second child.
 Jones announced the birth of their daughter on 18 April 2018.
-He named her Zowie, after his own childhood name.